asprouse/serverless-webpack-plugin/README.md

   }
 };
 ```
-It's probably best to put this file in the component directory, this is also where you should install `webpack`, `babel-loader`, `babel-preset-es2015`, etc.
+It's probably best to put this file in the component directory, this is also where you should install `babel-loader`, `babel-preset-es2015`, etc.
 In this case assume your component is named `foo` and your config `webpack.config.js` your `s-component.json` will look like:

 ```javascript